-IFS informed creative explorations - what do do when you’re between sessions or without a therapist!
+IFS and creative explorations - what to do when you’re between sessions or without a therapist!

 This talk assumes some IFS knowledge.
 Please do familiarise yourself with the model, the 6 Fs and some helpful questions to ask your parts!
 I’ve included some of these below.
 This helps contain and hold this important inner work IFS is very powerful and the container is important